HOW-TO: Request a Conference

 What this means:

-1. Non-Student, Non-Alumni: someone on the faculty of a university or college, not one who is retired, or a current student
+1. Non-Student, Non-Alumni: someone on the FACULTY of a university or college, not one who is retired, or a current student

 2. Current and valid: the person must be currently a faculty member and the email must be working

 3. Non-anonymous email: An anonymous email is considered any email without the person's name, even if it is a university.
+To add, prefixes with numerals are not allowed.
+For example, these would be unacceptable:

 - 987654@valid-domain.ac.x